kenyo/mod-2-diamonds/README.md

 #### Conclusions:

-* color and clarity are two of the most important features that determine price
+* color and clarity are two of the most important features that determine price other than carats
 * carats influence the price of a diamond but there is large variance in price